Vicba/blog/content/blog/trip-to-san-francisco/index.md

 &nbsp;

 ##  Flights on the mondays
-On Monday, the 3rd of our trip, we took our first flight.
+On Monday the 3rd, we took our first flight.
 We flew with United Airlines and departed from Paris on an 11-hour journey, marking my longest flight to date.
 Fortunately, we were provided with good food, a helpful crew, and good movie options to pass the time.
 While the first 8 hours were relatively easy, the final 3 hours proved to be a bit of a struggle.
 However, I was fortunate enough to have pleasant neighbors during the flight, and was able to chat with them and get to know them better.

 The return flight was pretty much the same, although I was able to get a couple of hours sleep.